 Low blood sugar: Glucagon

-People with high blood sugar may be able to lower their levels through exercise and eating a nutritious, well-balanced diet with smaller portions.
+People with high blood sugar may be able to help lower their levels by following a healthy lifestyle.
+This can involve exercising regularly and eating a nutritious, well-balanced diet with smaller portions.

-A doctor can offer advice on a safe treatment plan for lowering blood sugar.
+A doctor can offer advice on lifestyle changes that may assist with lowering blood sugar.

 High blood sugar: Hydration